eamonoreilly/azure-functions-openai-rag-cosmosdb-go/README.md

 ## Run your app using Visual Studio Code

-1)Run and Debug `F5` the app or open a new terminal window in the `./app` folder and enter `func start`
+1) Open a new terminal window in the `./app` folder and enter `func start`
+2) Run F5 from the root of the repo and it should ask to attach to a process.
+Pick main
-2) Using your favorite REST client, e.g. [RestClient in VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), PostMan, curl, make a post.  `test.http` has been provided to run this quickly.
+3) Using your favorite REST client, e.g. [RestClient in VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), PostMan, curl, make a post.  `test.http` has been provided to run this quickly.

 ## Add the Functions endpoint as an MCP Server
 Open up the .vscode/mcp.json and start the local MCP server that points to the running function app